FJrodafo/DiscordBOT/App/README.md

 ```

 > <mark>Important!</mark> This app will use port 3000, change it if you are currently using port 3000.
 Otherwise it will not run.

+## Available Scripts

+In the project directory, you can run:

+### `npm start`

+Once configured, run the bot.
+It first deploy the commands, updating both on the guild server and globally (You can edit the commented lines of code in the [deploy-commands.js](./src/deploy-commands.js) file to customize the deploy of the bot commands).

+### `npm run eslint`

+Runs the eslint to find possible formatting errors in the code.

+### `npm run eslintfix`

+Automatically fixes all errors caught by eslint.

+### `npm test`

+There are currently no tests configured.

 <link rel="stylesheet" href="./README.css">
 <a class="back-to-top" href="#top" title="Back to top">↑</a>